chriseyre2000/kino_wardley/Syntax.md

 The name of the `anchor` is followed by a location [vertical, horizontal].
 These are each in the range (0 - 1] and may be floating point numbers.

-It has an optional `label` offset [vertical, horizontal] that can be used to shift the location of the label relative to it's anchor point.
+It has an optional `label` offset [horizontal, vertical] that can be used to shift the location of the label relative to it's anchor point.
 This can be helpful to make the diagram clearer.

 ### annotation